About Montessori Smile School

 We have private chef lunches available, made by our own private chef.
 Give us your request and we will see that your gourmet meal is waiting each and every day.
 Learn More

 We are accepting children into our Lower Elementary program for children ages 6 - 9.
 Montessori classrooms are mixed ages.
 The program starts September 4 2023.

 This program runs 5 days a week 9:00am - 3:35 pm.
 An after school is available.

 Each classroom in a Montessori preschool is unique, even though they are all part of one educational system.
 Some core philosophies that set a Montessori preschool apart from a traditional daycare include the following:

 The Montessori philosophy also values stability over time, which is why Montessori children will stay with the same teacher for multiple years, unlike a traditional daycare where the children are exposed to a new teacher each year.
-The extended time period with teachers enables Montessori children to bond with their teacher on a deeper lever.
+This extended time period with teachers enables Montessori children to bond with their teacher on a deeper level.
 Most importantly, it allows the teachers to develop and implement a long-term, individualized learning plan for each child in their classroom.

-In a traditional daycare, the teaching method relies on instructor-directed discipline to function.
 In a Montessori preschool, children are encouraged to move about the classroom freely, exploring and engaging in a variety of activities of their choosing.
 This freedom allows each student to learn through hands-on interaction in a stimulating Montessori environment.
 By avoiding the repetitive memorization of facts and concepts enabled by traditional schooling, the Montessori philosophy inspires children to develop a true love of learning by allowing children to make their own choices.